sobinec/sobinec/README.md

 ## 🎮 Projects

 - **VITA4EVER**: Led a team to restore multiplayer functionality for certain games and apps on the PlayStation Vita.
-- **Untitled Space Game**: A 2D top-down survival game in space, currently in early development stages.
+- **SPACEHUB**: A 2D top-down survival game in space, currently in early development stages.

 ## 📫 How to reach me